 (a) Referral on Filing of a New Case.
-Except as otherwise provided by Order, and except for motions under 28 U.S.C. § 2255, actions for writs filed by federal prisoners, cases originating in the bankruptcy court, and cases governed by Appendix A, the following cases will be assigned to an Article III judge and referred to a magistrate judge upon filing:
+Except as otherwise provided by order, and except for motions under 28 U.S.C. § 2255, actions for writs filed by federal prisoners, cases originating in the bankruptcy court, and cases governed by Appendix A, the following cases will be assigned to an Article III judge and referred to a magistrate judge upon filing:

-- (1) prisoner civil rights actions, habeas corpus actions, social security actions, cases in which one or more plaintiffs are selfrepresented, and cases in which leave to proceed in forma pauperis is sought.
+- (1) prisoner civil rights actions, habeas corpus actions, social security actions, cases in which one or more plaintiffs are self-represented, and cases in which leave to proceed in forma pauperis is sought.
 A case will not be reassigned based on a party's change of status after filing. - (2) cases in which a magistrate judge's name is randomly drawn.

 (b) Referral After Filing.
-An active Article III judge may at any time designate a United States Magistrate Judge to exercise jurisdiction over a civil case, matter, or motion in accordance with 28 U.S.C. § 636.
+An active Article III judge may at any time designate a United States magistrate judge to exercise jurisdiction over a civil case, matter, or motion in accordance with 28 U.S.C. § 636.

-(c) In any case referred to a Magistrate Judge under subsection (a), the District Judge may act sua sponte regardless of the referral.
+(c) In any case referred to a magistrate judge under subsection (a), the Article III judge may act sua sponte regardless of the referral.